MatthijsKamstra/haxeunity/02trace/example.md

 ```

-You can see that we use 3 ways of logging in this file
+You can see (in the Start function) that we use 3 ways of logging in this file

 ```haxe
 	Debug.Log('[Unity] Hello world');